ArmAlam/docker-and-k8/K8S_README.md

 ## TERMS

 - **POD** -- A pod is the smallest execution unit in Kubernetes which can hold and run multiple containers.
 Pod hosts one or more container and their resources (volumes, IP, run config etc).
+It's an abstraction over container.
+Each pod has their own ip address (internal IP address) can communicate to other pods through it.
+If pod is removed, it's associated resources also removed.

+- **SERVICE** -- Service is basically a static IP address or permanent IP address that can be attached to each pod.
+Lifecyle of pod and service are not connected.
+So even if pod dies, service and it's ip address stays.

+- **INGRESS** -- It is an API object that provides routing rules to manage external access to the services in a Kubernetes cluster.
+Used to route traffice into cluster.

+- **CONFIGMAP** -- It usually contains configuration data like database url.

+- **SECRET** -- It is used to store secret data.
+Store data in base64 encoded format.
+It contains data like username, password etc.

 - **WORKER NODE** -- POD with containers run inside a worker node.
 Worker node runs application containers.
 Nodes are virtual machine or instances with a certain hardware capacity which hosts one or multiple pods and communicate with the Cluster.